mikelawrence/senseme-hacs/info.md

 ### Options

-There are two global options available: **Enable Direction** and **Enable Whoosh as Oscillate**. **Enable Direction** is pretty obvious but the **Enable Whoosh as Oscillate** allows you to control Haiku Fan Whoosh mode via Home Assistant's built-in Oscillate fan control.
+There are two global options available: **Enable Direction** and **Enable Whoosh as Oscillate**.
+With **Enable Direction** you can enable fan direction control for all SenseME fans in Home Assistant. **Enable Whoosh as Oscillate** allows you to control Haiku Fan Whoosh mode via Home Assistant's built-in Oscillate control.
 To change options follow the instructions below.

 * Go to **Configuration -> Integrations -> SenseME**
 * Click the gear icon at the top right.